lily4499/DevOps-CI-CD-Pipeline-with-Jenkins-ArgoCD-Prometheus-Grafana-Ingress-TLS/README.md

 # 🚀 DevOps CI/CD Pipeline with Jenkins, ArgoCD, Prometheus, Grafana, Ingress & TLS

+---
+## Scenario

+> At LilianeTech, we modernized our CI/CD infrastructure by implementing a fully automated deployment pipeline using Jenkins, ArgoCD, and Kubernetes on AWS EKS.
+Our Node.js application is built, tested, and containerized via Jenkins, with each new Docker image automatically triggering updates to our GitOps-managed Kubernetes manifests.
+ArgoCD detects these changes and synchronizes them to the cluster in real-time.
+With Prometheus and Grafana integrated, our team now monitors node health, application performance, and pod status from a centralized dashboard.
+We secured our public-facing services using NGINX Ingress with TLS certificates issued automatically by Cert-Manager.
+This streamlined pipeline reduced our deployment time from hours to minutes and improved system reliability with real-time monitoring and Git-based audit trails.

+---

 ## 📌 Objective

 Automate the end-to-end deployment of a containerized application from GitHub to AWS EKS using: